bozdoganCihangir/easyJsonDb/README.md

 ## Usage with TypeScript

-If you use this module from TypeScript you can specify an interface representing the type of objects stored in each collection.
+Specify an interface representing the type of objects stored in each collection.
 E.g.

 ```ts